sscholbe/heli-predict/README.md

 ## Network architecture

 We choose a polynomial of degree two per axis as our model to describe the future movement of the helicopter.
 This seems sufficient for most short term movement.
 By centering the data around time 0, we can drop the intercept to guarantee continuity.
 The network thus determines two coefficients per dimension, i.e. a total of six coefficients.
-Since the evaluation of polynomials is linear, we can add a layer to our network that computes the prediction for each future timestep using a simple matrix multiplication.

 $$p_{pred}(t)=p_0+\left(
 \begin{array}{c}